csuoc/mars_rems_curiosity/README.md

 The main questions I considered are the following:

 - How is the weather on Mars?
-- How it compares to its twin location on Earth?
+- How it compares with its twin location on Earth?
 - Is it possible to predict the weather with the missing data?
 - BONUS: can I obtain pictures from Mars and complement the data?